OlleLindgren/pyrefact/README.md

 ### Imports

-* Delete unused imports
+* Delete unused imports.
-* Move builtin and otherwise safe imports to toplevel
+* Move builtin and otherwise safe imports to toplevel.
 * Add missing imports by guessing what you probably wanted.
   * For example, if `Sequence` is used but never defined, it will insert `from typing import Sequence` at the top of the file.